schoeberl/chisel-lab/Setup.md

 ## Common Error

 Her we collect common issues when installing the tools.
+Also refer to the [FAQ](FAQ.md)

  * Wrong Java version.
 Version later then JDK 8 do not work with Chisel/Scala